 Have you tried to eat less sugar without success?

-Do you spend a lot of time thinking about ways to get more sugar (driving to the store, planning what you will eat that evening)?
+Do you spend a lot of time thinking about ways to get more sugar?
+For instance, driving to the store, planning what you will eat that evening?
 Are your work or activities interrupted because you are eating sugar?
 Is your concentration or performance effected after eating sugar?

 Do you continue to eat sugar even though you know it is causing weight gain?
-Do you eat sugar to the point of feeling sick?
+Are there times you frequently eat sugar to the point of feeling sick?
 Do you feel depressed or very guilty after eating large amounts of sugar?